jimdigriz/debian-mssp4/README.md

     [     5.183] (II) AIGLX: enabled GLX_ARB_create_context_robustness
     [     5.183] (II) AIGLX: Loaded and initialized i965

-If this does not work then you should check that the apt pinning brought in `libdrm-intel1` and`libgl1-mesa-{dri,glx}` from stretch and `xserver-xorg-video-intel` from jessie-backports.
+If this does not work then you should check that the apt pinning brought in `libdrm-intel1`, `libgl1-mesa-{dri,glx}` and `xserver-xorg-video-intel` from jessie-backports.

 Then from within X you should see something like: